-Let us now consider the case of context-invariant but possibly context-regarding motivation, which subsumes sophisticated rational behaviour, as in Polite Pauline's case.
+Now consider the case of context-invariant but possibly context-regarding motivation, which subsumes sophisticated rational behaviour, as illustrated by Polite Pauline.
 Surprisingly, the conditions characterizing this case are the same as those characterizing reason-based rationalizability without any restrictions.
 Thus, any choice behaviour that is reason-based rationalizable also has a rationalization with context-invariant motivation.
 Although this suggests that the restriction to context-invariance has no choicebehaviourial implications, we show in Section 5 that this impression is misleading.
-The restriction to context-invariance can affect the prediction of choices in novel contexts (outside \mathcal{K}).
+The restriction to context-invariance can affect the prediction of choices in novel contexts.